-For those living in a van without an onboard bathroom, finding somewhere to shower and do your business can be a challenge too.
+For those without an onboard bathroom, finding somewhere to shower and do your business can be a challenge too.

-Moderating the onboard temperature, keeping a sufficient supply of drinking water, enough electric to power essential devices and even getting consistent internet access are all van life challenges we deal with regularly.
+Moderating the onboard temperature, keeping a sufficient supply of drinking water, enough electricity to power essential devices and even getting consistent internet access are all van life challenges we deal with regularly.

 But so many challenges are balanced, if not outweighed by the advantages.

-Of course there’s cost savings.
+Of course, there are cost savings.
 The cost of living is drastically reduced.

-Not just because there’s no typical household bills to pay but because you naturally reduce the purchase of “stuff”.
+Not just because there are no typical household bills to pay but because you naturally reduce the purchase of “stuff”.